ionos-enterprise/ionos-enterprise-sdk-nodejs/README.md

 ## Additional Documentation and Support

-You can find additional examples in our repo [here].
-If you find any issues, please let us know via the DevOps Central community or GitHub's issue system and we'll check it out.
+You can find additional examples in our repo [here](https://github.com/profitbricks/profitbricks-sdk-nodejs).
+If you find any issues, please let us know via the DevOps Central community or GitHub's issue system and we will check it out.

-## Conclusion

-We touched on only a few ways you can interact with the libprofitbricks API using Node.js.
-If you have any other question, ping us in the community.